Coronavirus: Foreign workers to be housed in floating accommodation barges from next week

-SINGAPORE - Foreign workers will be temporarily housed in two floating accommodation facilites from next week in a bid to contain the coronavirus spread.
+SINGAPORE - Healthy foreign workers will be temporarily housed in two floating accommodation facilites from next week in a bid to contain the coronavirus spread.

 The Maritime and Port Authority of Singapore (MPA) said on Saturday (April 11) that it is working with terminal operator PSA Singapore, Keppel Offshore & Marine, Bibby Maritime and The Ascott Limited to manage the two facilities.